Nasze metody

 QSAR

-A method that expresses the relationship between chemical structure and properties in a quantitative way, where using information encoded in numbers about a given chemical structure and its toxic effect, a mathematical model can be created, capable of predicting in silico physicochemical properties, biological activity and ADMET – adsorption properties, distribution, metabolism, excretion and toxicity of experimentally untested compounds.
+A method that quantitatively describes the relationship between chemical structure and properties: using numerical descriptors that encode information about a given chemical structure and its toxic effect, it is possible to build a mathematical model capable of predicting—in silico—the physicochemical properties, biological activity, and ADMET characteristics (absorption, distribution, metabolism, excretion, and toxicity) of compounds that have not yet been tested experimentally.

 READ-ACROSS

-A compound similarity approach.
-According to the guidelines related to the REACH Regulation, one group/category includes substances with similar physicochemical, toxicological and ecotoxicological properties, as well as chemical structure.
-Thanks to these relationships, it is possible to predict the properties of the target substance using data available for the source compounds.
-In this way, it is possible to obtain knowledge about new, untested substances only on the basis of their properties and chemical structure.
+A similarity-based approach: under the REACH guidance, a single group/category includes substances that are similar in their physicochemical, toxicological, and ecotoxicological properties, as well as in their chemical structure.
+Using these relationships, the properties of a target substance can be predicted by leveraging data available for one or more source substances.
+This makes it possible to generate knowledge about new, not-yet-tested substances based solely on their properties and chemical structure

 WoE